 Then stir in vanilla.
 Remember, if using a stand mixer, it’s important that you periodically scrape down the sides of the bowl so all the ingredients get incorporated.

 And lastly, mix in the milk.

+I like to put these little mallow creme pumpkins on top of the slices.
 If you are taking it to a potluck, it lets folks know that this is something with pumpkin in it.
-And hey, folks and kids love those little candy pumpkins.